 BAATN is the home of the largest community of Counsellors and Psychotherapists of Black, African, Asian and Caribbean Heritage in the UK.
 One of the primary aims of BAATN is to address the inequality of access to appropriate psychological services for Black, African, South Asian and Caribbean people, which is a well-recognised reality.
 BAATN offers Practitioner Spaces, which are healing and learning spaces for therapists and others in the helping professions.
 There are Practitioner Spaces specifically for those of Black, African, South Asian Caribbean and People of Colour heritages and all heritages.

 Boloh provides culturally informed signposting, advice and therapeutic support to children, young people and adults from minority ethnic communities.
-The team of specialist advisors and therapists work in a culturally informed manner and are knowledgeable about the lived experiences people from these communities.
+The team of specialist advisors and therapists work in a culturally informed manner and are knowledgeable about the lived experiences of people from these communities.

 Black Minds Matter UK is a fully registered charity in the UK connecting Black individuals and families with free therapy by qualified and accredited Black therapists, empowering Black individuals with support and safe spaces, every step of the way.

 Be My Hope is a community group that promotes social inclusion among people from minority ethnic backgrounds across Surrey.
 They provide emotional support, support groups, workshops, as well as information & signposting.